Classic motorcycle insurance

 What our expert says...

 “The value of classic bikes varies hugely, so setting an agreed value for your bike at the start of an insurance policy will ensure you’ve covered it for everything it’s worth.
-But you’ll have to talk to the insurance provider directly about this possibility.”
+You’ll usually be asked to provide evidence of your bike’s condition in the form of photos and receipts of work done.”

 - Julie Daniels, Motor insurance expert